margaryanani/Mad-Libs/README.md

   - The `categories` dictionary contains categories as keys and their values are a list of words within that category.
 This is for generating a random word if the user enters '?'.
   - To connect the categories with prompts we have the list `prompts_and_categories`, which consists of tuples, where each tuple has a prompt with its corresponding category.
-  - the `template_mapping` dictionary maps template numbers to lists of indices that correspond to specific prompts.
+  - the `template_mapping` dictionary maps template numbers to lists of indices that correspond to specific prompts from the `prompts_and_categories` list.
   - Then we have a `template` input that lets the user choose one of the three templates.
 If the user enters anything besides 1,2 or 3, the program keeps asking the user for the right input.

 After entering a template number, there are two functions that are being executed: